Dissertation topics suggested by the teacher.

 Prospects:

-- learn how to use standard codes for cosmological analyses
+- learn how to analyse cosmological simulations

-- contribute to the CosmoBolognaLib implementation
+- contribute to the development and validation of tools within CosmoBolognaLib

 Requirements: